jw-lin/cbeam/docs_source/mmi.rst

 propagation
 -----------
 One nuance in this example is that we don't need to formally propagate, since all the coupling coefficients are 0.
 The power in each mode is preserved; the only thing we need to do is apply the phase evolution for each mode.
-This means we can directly view the fields with ``Propagator.make_fields()``.
+This means we can directly get the propagated fields with ``Propagator.make_field()``.
 I will plot the field at the expected :math:`z` coordinate for a three-fold self image.

 .. plot::
     :context: close-figs